reactphp-legacy/vagrant/README.md

 ## Install

 Simply clone this project into a directory one level below the root of your project.
 For example, if your project is located at ~/foo this project should be cloned into ~/foo/Vagrant.
+This project uses submodules so you'll need to use the --recursive option when you clone it or init the submodules afterwards.
 Cd into the directory for the project (~/foo/Vagrant) and run 'vagrant up'.
 You will need to separately install Vagrant and VirtualBox.

 The vagrant configuration will mount two directories in the VM.
 The directory where the Vagrantfile is located (~/foo/Vagrant in our example) will be mounted at /Vagrant in the vm.
 The root directory of the project (~/foo in the example) will be mounted at /project\_data.
 If a composer.json file is present in the root directory of the project the final part of running 'vagrant up' will run 'composer install' in that directory.